-Is the Harambe meme harmless social commentary or have we lost sight of the
+Is the Harambe meme harmless social commentary or have we lost sight of the real issues?

 It is 4 months since a small child fell into the enclosure of Harambe, a western lowland gorilla at Cincinnati Zoo, resulting in the shooting of the ape by a zoo worker in order to ensure the safety of the three year old boy.
 Yet the silverback gorilla’s legacy lives on but not for the reason many would have expected at the time.
 Harambe has immortalised through memes.
 The Oxford dictionary defines a meme as ‘an image, video, piece of text, etc., typically humorous in nature, that is copied and spread rapidly by Internet users, often with slight variations’.
 Memes, first termed by Richard Dawkins in ‘The Selfish Gene’ to explain the way cultural information spreads, are analogous to viruses with their speed of propagation.
 Harambe’s image is now used across the internet, along with the likes of the Grumpy Cat and Willy Wonka, with punch lines reflecting current topics, trends and jokes in pop culture, unrelated to the incident involving Harambe’s death.
 The initial controversy surrounding animal rights, the role of zoos in conservation and gorilla conservation itself has long faded yet the memes live on.
 How has Harambe’s life and image been reduced to only memes that signifying nothing so much as their own virality?
 Is it time the conversation shifted back to these greater issues?
 Are the Harambe memes just harmless fun or have they gone too far?